 - While the mixer is on low, slowly pour the liquid ingredients into the dry ingredients.
-If you do it all at once or to quickly, you may end up with lumpy dough.
-Pour just slow enough that it can be gradually mixed, but not so slow that it takes you more than a minute or two.
+If you do it all at once or too quickly, you may end up with lumpy dough.
+Pour just slow enough that it can be gradually mixed, but not so slow that it takes you more than a minute.
 If you are mixing by hand, pour it in approximately a cup at a time and mix as you go.

 - Let the dough sit out in a warm place for at least a few hours, preferably 6-8.

-- Preheat the oven to 500 degrees with a cast iron dutch oven.
-You can also use a 1½ quart Corningware casserole dish with glass lid.
+- Preheat the oven to 500 degrees F with a cast iron dutch oven.
+You can also use a 1 1/2 quart Corningware casserole dish with glass lid.
 I used the latter (like this one) since I don't have the dutch oven and it works just fine.

 - Once preheated, very gently slice the top of the loaf a few times with a serrated knife and place into the preheated pan.

 - Take off the cover and reduce heat to 450 degrees and bake for another 20 minutes.